So now let's move on to the uterus and specifically

 covers the uterine tube.

-We also have a portion of the
+There is also a portion of the

 broad ligament that covers the ovary which

-we can see here.
+you can see here.
 And this is known as the mesovarium.

 So this region that covers the ovary,